Authored by Terrence Shenfield MS, RRT-ACCS, RPFT, NPS, AE-C

 3. Toe and Heel Raises

-Incorporating These Into Daily Life
+Incorporating These Habits Into Daily Life

-Steps Toward Active, Safe Living
+Steps Toward an Active, Safe Lifestyle

 References

-- Centers for Disease Control and Prevention (CDC).
-"Important Facts About Falls."
+- Centers for Disease Control and Prevention (CDC) – “Important Facts About Falls.”

-- ATECAM Health Blog.
-"How to Improve Coordination Skills."
+- ATECAM Health Blog – How to Improve Coordination Skills.

-- National Institute on Aging.
-"Preventing Falls at Home."
+- National Institute on Aging – “Preventing Falls at Home.”

-- Harvard Health Publishing.
-"Simple Balance Exercises for Seniors."
+- Harvard Health Publishing – “Simple Balance Exercises for Seniors.”